JoelMichaelRutter/wax_crate_MS5/README.md

 * **[Green Unicorn](https://gunicorn.org/)** - This is a Web Services Gateway Interface HTTP server which is commonly used to run Python web applications.
 * **[Dj-database-url](https://pypi.org/project/dj-database-url/)** - This Django library allows us to connect to an external database which in our case will be hosted on Heroku.
 * **[psycopg2](https://pypi.org/project/psycopg2/)** - This package is one of the most popular database adapters for the python programming language which allows us to utilise a PostgreSQL database.
-* **[Amazon Web Services S3]()** - This Django package allows Django to integrate with the Cloudinary cloud hosting service and allows for the storage and serving of static and media files once the project is deployed.
 * **[PostgreSQL](https://www.postgresql.org/)** - The relational database management system used within this application.
 #### Front end
 * **[Bootstrap]( https://getbootstrap.com/)** - a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS- and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.